NDN Collective: Campaigns

 The collective created its LANDBACK Campaign to support the global indigenous Land Back movement.
 The movement demands the return of Native American territory seized by breaking treaties, including return of Lakota territory in the Black Hills of South Dakota, where the four faces of Mount Rushmore are carved.
 “Wherever you go to connect to God, that’s what the Black Hills are to the Lakota,” said Nick Tilsen, president of NDN Collective.
 The area, known as Paha Sapa — “the heart of everything that is” is sacred to the Lakota people.

 Actions

+In 2019, NDN Collective were active in protesting against the Keystone Pipeline.

-On July 3, 2020, Tilsen helped organize more than 200 people to attend, and was arrested at, a protest against the South Dakota's Mount Rushmore Fireworks Celebration 2020.
-Tilsen was charged with a combination of misdemeanors and felonies that could have led to 17 years in prison.
+On July 3, 2020, Tilsen helped organize more than 200 people to attend a protest against the South Dakota's Mount Rushmore Fireworks Celebration 2020.
+Activists called for the monument to be removed, and for "a share in the economic benefits from the region".
+Tilsen was arrested during the protest and charged with a combination of misdemeanors and felonies that could have led to 17 years in prison.
 Most charges were later dropped.

-On July 4, 2021, 4 climbers were arrested after scaling a 100-foot-tall grain elevator in downtown Rapid City and hanging a gigantic, inverted American flag with the words "Land Back".
+On July 4, 2021, four NDN Collective protestors were arrested after scaling a 100-foot-tall grain elevator in downtown Rapid City and hanging a gigantic, inverted American flag with the words "Land Back".

+As of 2021, an NDN Collective member advised the Biden administration as part of the White House Environmental Justice Advisory Council, "issuing recommendations to end nuclear power, carbon capture technologies, highway expansions".

+NDN Collective called for clemency for Native American activist Leonard Peltier and aided in his legal effort.
+On September 12, 2023, NDN Collective protested outside the White House, calling for clemency for Peltier.
+In February 2025, Peltier was granted clemency by President Biden and released to house arrest.
+NDN Collective welcomed his return and arranged for his housing in Turtle Mountain Indian Reservation.

+From 2023 onward, NDN Collective has participated in protests against Israel.
+The group participated in the 2023 National March on Washington: Free Palestine.
+During a 2024 demonstration, Tilsen stated that "The parallels of our struggle are real...The same system that committed the Native American genocide is the same system that is fueling the genocide in Gaza."